 Here, Braun offers advice on how to create a heart-healthy partnership:

-2. Make exercise goals as a couple.
-Exercise with each other.
+Exercise with each other as often as you can.
 Work together to achieve your physical fitness goals.
 If possible, get a family gym membership or join a recreational sports league as a couple.

-6. You may eat out, but discuss how to make healthy menu choices or special requests.
-Why not skip the French fries and order a salad (just don't drown it in dressing)?
+You may eat out, but discuss how to make healthy menu choices or special requests, like putting sauces on the side or not including certain toppings.

 Make exercise goals as a couple.
 Exercise with each other.
 Work together to achieve your physical fitness goals.

-9. Eat slowly and enjoy each other's company.
-Take sips of water throughout your meal.
-Put the fork down between mouthfuls.
+Eat slowly and enjoy each other's company.
+Take sips of water throughout your meal, don't talk with your mouth full, and put the fork down between mouthfuls.

 Sign up now for free health tips and medical news.